 A memorable game at Stade Gerland produced eight goals as les Parisiens somehow avoided a first defeat under Carlo Ancelotti

-Hoarau gave PSG the lead as the home defense dozed, but the visitors roared back in stunning style as Bafetimbi Gomis, Lisandro Lopez and Michel Bastos all registering a goal before a penalty from Nene made it 3-2 at the interval.
+Hoarau gave PSG the lead as the home defence dozed, but the visitors roared back in stunning style as Bafetimbi Gomis, Lisandro Lopez and Michel Bastos all registering before a penalty from Nene made it 3-2 at the interval.
 Jimmy Briand’s header early in the second period seemingly made the game safe, but Ceara pulled PSG back into the game before Hoarau struck in stoppage time.

-Gomis immediately passed up a fine opportunity, but he would soon make amends as he struck a crisp volley beyond the helpless Sirigu from the edge of the six-yard box, and an incredible half continued when Lisandro scored a goal that was almost a mirror image of his French teammate’s only a couple of minutes later.
+Gomis immediately passed up a fine opportunity, but he would soon make amends as he struck a crisp volley beyond the helpless Sirigu from the edge of the six-yard box, and an incredible half continued when Lisandro scored a goal that was almost a mirror image of his French team-mate’s only a couple of minutes later.

-PSG was very much rocking at this stage, regretting a great chance missed by Hoarau that could have made it 2-0, but the quality of Lyon’s goals was outstanding.
+PSG were very much rocking at this stage, regretting a great chance missed by Hoarau that could have made it 2-0, but the quality of Lyon’s goals was outstanding.
 However, Bastos took that to a new level with a sumptuous volley from the edge of the box right into the top corner of the net after a set piece had been poorly cleared.

 Substitute Ceara brought PSG back into the game with his first touch, and the home side were thankful to Lloris for maintaining their lead thanks to a stunning save from Nene.
 Mathieu Bodmer should have scored following the rebound to Thiago Motta’s downward header but blazed wide.

 In the dying moments, Bodmer hooked a hopeful ball into the box, which Hoarau headed brilliantly into the corner.